 Current Status in Wharton

-- Town Hall is open to the public, however we encourage you to continue to utilize our alternate ways of doing business if at all possible.
-For information on contactless business options click here.
+- Town Hall is open to the public.
 Face coverings are required for all visitors to the building and social distancing practices will be in place.

 - Contact Wharton's Municipal Court in Mt.
 Arlington for court information.
 You can reach them by clicking here.